umts/results.umasstransit.rodeo/README.md

 -------

 ```
-rackup
+script/server
 ```

 will launch a static web server.
-Check it out at http://localhost:9292/
+Check it out at <http://localhost:9292/>

 Publish